I know, I know. It’s not even Chinese New Year and here I am, writing an article about income tax.

 |Put money in SRS account||$15,300 (Singaporean) or $35,700 (foreigner)|

-CPF Top Up: Perform a CPF top up for your Special Account and it will be deducted from your chargeable income, up to $7,000.
-You can reduce it by another $7,000 by topping up your parents or grandparents’ CPF SA/RA.
-This money earns 4% p.a. interest, so it’s not a bad thing.
-On the other hand, it’s locked up until you retire.
+CPF Top Up: Perform a CPF top up for your Special Account and it will be deducted from your chargeable income, up to $8,000.
+You can reduce it by another $8,000 by topping up your parents or grandparents’ CPF SA/RA.
+This applies only up to the current Full Retirement Sum ($192,000 in 2022) — any more than that, you don’t get tax relief.

 Supplementary Retirement Scheme: You can further reduce your chargeable income by putting cash in an SRS account, which is a pseudo-CPF SA that can only be withdrawn after retirement.
 Make sure you invest the money in there, or it will depreciate due to inflation.